framps/raspiBackupDoc/en/src/error-messages.md

 Further actions:

-The system to be restored still uses *MBR* and must be converted to *GPT*.
+The system to be restored uses *MBR* and must be converted to *GPT*.
 Then another backup must be created - this time with *GPT*.
 This can then be be restored to disks larger than 2TB.